 French Ministry of Armed Forces: CCP’s Extensive Overseas Influence Operations Target Falun Gong

-The French Military School Strategic Research Institute (IRSEM), an organization under the French Ministry of Armed Forces, recently published a report entitled “Chinese Influence Operations”, which details the Chinese Communist Party’s (CCP’s) infiltration and influence of international governments.
+The French Military School Strategic Research Institute (IRSEM), an esteemed military school under the French Ministry of Armed Forces, recently published a report entitled “Chinese Influence Operations: A Machiavellian Moment”, which details the Chinese Communist Party’s (CCP’s) infiltration and influence of international governments.
 Authored by Dr. Paul Charon and Dr. Jean-Baptiste Jeangène Vilmer, unveils the comprehensive “United Front” framework by the CCP to control others through overseas Chinese, media, diplomacy, economy, politics, education, think tanks, and culture.
 The 646-paged report was completed over two years with the collaboration of at least 50 researchers.

 The 610 Office

 The report introduces Falun Gong as a spiritual system that improves both mind and body.
 It became popular in China with tens of millions of followers.
 Then CCP top leader Jiang Zemin viewed the practice as a threat because the CCP does not allow the existence of any entity beyond its control.